 Tamils “have been accepted back by a democratically elected inclusive Government“

-The recent appointment of Shavendra Silva, the commander of the 58th division of the army in 2009, to chief of the army is just another example that the abusers of the Tamils have remained continuously in power, even after the so-called “regime change” in 2015.
+The appointment of Shavendra Silva, the commander of the 58th division of the army in 2009, to chief of the army last year was an example that the abusers of the Tamils have remained continuously in power, even after the so-called “regime change” in 2015.
+However the facade of ‘regime change’ has collapsed with the election of Gotabaya Rajapaksa, former defence secretary, as President late last year.

 The character of the Sri Lankan state and its armed forces that the Tamils are so fearful of was graphically revealed in the Permanent Peoples’ Tribunal on Sri Lanka in 2010 at the Dublin session and in 2013 at the Bremen session.
-Some of the evidence of the conduct of Shavendra Silva’s 58 division in 2009, is presented below: (the content on all of these video’s are of a disturbing nature).
+Some of the evidence of the conduct of Gotabaya’s army and Shavendra Silva’s 58 division in 2009, is presented below (the content on all of these video’s are of a disturbing nature):

 Foreign policy a determining factor for Australian refugee policy